Closing the MFG Skills Gap

 What more can be done?
 Recently, the Haas Technical Education Center has been encouraging those in any aspect of the manufacturing industry to let Congress know that the need currently ranges from moderate to serious for these skilled positions.
 With the help of NAM and the Manufacturing Institute, they are looking for help in passing H.R.
 5587 AKA the Strengthening Career & Technical Education for the 21st Century Act.

 More information about H.R.
-5587 can be found by clicking here.
+5587 can be found via the National Skills Coalition site.
 If you are in need of technical solutions to help your shop floor thrive, please call us at 877-611-5825.
-We would also love to hear your thoughts on this topic on Facebook, Twitter, and LinkedIn!
+You may also fill out our contact form.